-Trump's statement comes after Israel carried out extensive attacks in Lebanon on Wednesday, where it said it targeted around a hundred targets belonging to the Iran-backed Shiite militia, Hezbollah.
+Trump's statement comes after Israel carried out extensive attacks in Lebanon on Wednesday, where it said it had targeted around a hundred targets belonging to the Iran-backed Shiite militia Hezbollah.

-"They are not included in the agreement," Trump said of Lebanon in an interview with PBS reporter Liz Landers, adding:
+Trump said that Lebanon was not included in the agreement in an interview with PBS reporter Liz Landers, adding:

 Threatens to withdraw

-At least 89 people have been killed and 722 injured in the Israeli surprise attacks on Wednesday, according to Lebanese Health Minister Rakan Nassereddine.
+Over a hundred people have been killed and 722 injured in the Israeli surprise attacks on Wednesday, according to Lebanon's Health Minister Rakan Nassereddine.

-The agreement between Iran and the US includes their allies on all fronts - “including Lebanon,” wrote Pakistani Prime Minister Shehbaz Sharif on X.
+The agreement between Iran and the US includes their allies on all fronts - "including Lebanon," writes Pakistani Prime Minister Shehbaz Sharif on X.

 "I call on all parties to exercise restraint and to respect the two-week ceasefire that has been agreed upon, so that diplomacy can lead the way towards a peaceful resolution to the conflict," he added in a later post.

-According to unconfirmed reports, Iran will withdraw from the agreement if Israel continues its attacks in Lebanon, the semi-official Iranian news agency Tasnim reported, citing an anonymous source, according to Reuters.
+According to unconfirmed reports, Iran would withdraw from the agreement if Israel continues its attacks in Lebanon, the semi-official Iranian news agency Tasnim reported, citing an anonymous source, according to Reuters.

 Uncertainty about terms and conditions